 Our third clinical-stage product candidate, recilisib, is being developed in collaboration with the U.S. Department of Defense for acute radiation syndromes.
 We have conducted animal studies and clinical trials of recilisib under the FDA's Animal Efficacy Rule, which permits marketing approval for new medical countermeasures for which human efficacy studies are not feasible or ethical, by relying on evidence from animal studies in appropriate animal models to support efficacy in humans.
 We have completed four Phase 1 trials to evaluate the safety and pharmacokinetics of recilisib in healthy human adult subjects using both subcutaneous and oral formulations.
+Ongoing studies of recilisib are being conducted with government funding and we anticipate that any future development of recilisib beyond our ongoing studies would be conducted solely with government funding.

-In addition to our three clinical-stage product candidates, we are advancing six preclinical programs that target kinases, cellular metabolism or division.
+In addition to our three clinical-stage product candidates, we are advancing several preclinical programs that target kinases, cellular metabolism or division.
 We intend to explore additional collaborations to further the development of these product candidates as we focus internally on our more advanced programs.

 We were incorporated in Delaware in December 1998 and commenced operations in January 1999.
-Our operations to date have included our organization and staffing, business planning, raising capital, in-licensing technology from research institutions, identifying potential product candidates, developing product candidates and building strategic alliances, as well as undertaking preclinical studies and clinical trials of our product candidates.
+Our operations to date have included our organization and staffing, business planning, raising capital, in-licensing technology from research institutions, identifying potential product candidates, developing product candidates and building strategic alliances, as well as undertaking non-clinical studies and clinical trials of our product candidates.

 Since commencing operations we have dedicated a significant portion of our resources to our development efforts for our clinical-stage product candidates, particularly rigosertib.
-We incurred research and development expenses of \$14.2 million and \$12.8 million during the three months ended March 31, 2014 and 2013, respectively.
-We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to advance our preclinical programs and our clinical-stage product candidates.
+We incurred research and development expenses of \$27.2 million and \$22.8 million during the six months ended June 30, 2014 and 2013, respectively.
+We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to advance rigosertib and our other clinical-stage product candidates and, to a lesser extent, our preclinical programs.
 In July 2013, we completed our initial public offering ("IPO"), from which we received net proceeds of \$79.8 million.
 Prior to the consummation of the IPO, we funded our operations primarily through the sale of Preferred Stock amounting to \$144.7 million, including \$50.0 million that Baxter invested in our Series J Preferred Stock in 2012, as well as proceeds from the issuance of convertible debt and a stockholder loan amounting to \$26.8 million in the aggregate, all of which was later converted into shares of our Preferred Stock, and upfront payments of \$7.5 million from SymBio and \$50.0 million from Baxter in connection with our collaboration agreements.
 We have also received an aggregate of \$8.0 million from The Leukemia and Lymphoma Society, ("LLS"), under a funding agreement.
-Under our collaboration agreements with Baxter and SymBio, we are also eligible to receive an aggregate of up to \$359.5 million upon the achievement of specified development and regulatory milestones and up to \$280.0 million upon the achievement of specified at percentage rates ranging from the low-teens to low-twenties, on any future net sales of products resulting from these collaborations.
-As of March 31, 2014, we had \$84.6 million in cash, cash equivalents and marketable securities.
+As of June 30, 2014, we had \$70.5 million in cash, cash equivalents and marketable securities.